-The key characteristic of the mobility scheme of the JMD is that students move in cohort from one university to the other, semester after semester.
-This group mobility, in contrast with option-based mobility, permits to create a sprit de corps and a true class which facilitates the belonging and integration to the master and leads to an authentic MAIA identity.
+The key characteristic of the mobility scheme of the JMD is that students move in cohorts from one university to the other, semester after semester.
+This group mobility, in contrast with option-based mobility, permits to create a sprit de corps and a true class which facilitates belonging and integration to the master and leads to an authentic MAIA identity.
 Moreover, having an integrated student group further enhances the intercultural awareness and increases self-empowerment and self-esteem of its members.

-In summary, the acquired knowledge and transversal competences through this individual and characteristic mobility scheme will be very important assets for the students for their future employability and career prospects, as those are aspects that companies and research institutions value in recent graduates.
+In summary, the acquired knowledge and transversal competencies through this individual and characteristic mobility scheme will be very important assets for the students for their future employability and career prospects, as those are aspects that companies and research institutions value in recent graduates.

 Universitat de Girona, Spain

 Via Gaetano di Biasio, 43,